kyle-lindsay/myvcs/README.md

 **Initialise a repository with `myvcs init`**

-This will create a .myvcs file to store commit data and history.
+This will create a `.myvcs` directory to store commit history.

 **Create a commit with `myvcs commit "<message>"`**